brahimmachkouri/jellyfin-symlink-helper/README.md

 DEST_BASE=/srv/jellyfin
 ```

+In jellyfin, define the DEST_BASE as your media library path.

 > 🔒 **Note**: Ensure appropriate permissions are set so the script can read from `SOURCE` and write to `DEST_BASE`.

 ## 🔁 Automate with cron